Options

 Thumbnail for Jubal (1956) Jubal (1956)

-Basics Critics:50Viewers:67Rusty:77
+Basics Critics:69Viewers:68Rusty:77

-Category: Drama, WesternNotable as: WesternSub-Category: Western, Action/AdventureRuntime: 100 - 101 minutesLanguage: EnglishCountry: United StatesDirector: Delmer DavesScreenwriter: Delmer DavesMusic: David RaksinStars: Glenn Ford, Rod Steiger, Ernest Borgnine, Felicia Farr, Valerie French, Charles Bronson, John Dierkes, Robert Burton, Noah Beery, Jr., Jack Elam Studio: Columbia PicturesAward details: (details at IMDb)
+Category: Action/Adventure, Drama, Romance, WesternNotable as: WesternSub-Category: Western, Action/AdventureRuntime: 100 - 101 minutesLanguage: EnglishCountry: United StatesDirector: Delmer DavesScreenwriter: Delmer DavesMusic: David RaksinStars: Glenn Ford, Rod Steiger, Ernest Borgnine, Felicia Farr, Valerie French, Charles Bronson, John Dierkes, Robert Burton, Noah Beery, Jr., Jack Elam Studio: Columbia PicturesAward details: (details at IMDb)

 Description